Skip to content

 Security Features

-• XSS protection - The unpatched XSS vulnerability in Decap CMS does not affect Sveltia CMS.
+• XSS protection - HTML sanitation is performed using the DOMPurify library.
+The unpatched XSS vulnerability in Decap CMS does not affect Sveltia CMS.
 The sanitize_preview RichText field option defaults to true.

 • No proxy required - The local workflow eliminates attack surfaces from compromised dependencies and unauthorized API access.